ygev/grabby/README.md

 ## To-Do
 - Levenshtein sequence for font-family detection
 - Conversion to TTF upon download.
+- Some sites encode their fonts in base64, so a built-in decoder for that case.

 ## Known Bugs
 - While loop doesn't break and destroys entire websites.